This article was originally published on June 5, 2017 and has been updated.

-Resiliency and courage come from your inner core.
-In the preface to my book “Still Standing” I wrote “we all have our own story” and more importantly, “you are not alone in your struggles.”
-I wrote those words and share my own stories and thoughts on tapping into your inner resolve, in the hopes of inspiring you to have the strength to both find, and listen, to your own.
+Resilience and courage come from your inner core.
+In the preface to my book, “Still Standing”, I wrote “we all have our own story” and more importantly, “you are not alone in your struggles.”
+I wrote those words and share my own stories and thoughts on tapping into your inner resolve, in the hopes of inspiring you to have the strength to both find, and listen, to your own inner voice.

-I find using the meditation app “Headspace” exceptionally helpful.
-It took at least nine of the first ten sessions to actually feel like I was “getting it” but after sticking with it I began to feel the calming presence of just slowing down.
-Meditation can sometimes make a busy person feel restless but separating yourself from everything that’s going on around you will help you refocus and recognize the importance of simply “being.”
+I find the meditation app “Headspace” exceptionally helpful.
+It took at least nine of the first ten sessions before I actually started to feel like I was “getting it” but after sticking with it I began to feel the calming presence of just slowing down.
+Meditation can sometimes make a busy person feel restless, but separating yourself from everything that’s going on around you will help you refocus and recognize the importance of simply “being.”

 I love the grind and I thrive on pushing myself to see how much I can accomplish in my life but being the hero in my own movie meant saying “no” to work and stopping, even when I didn’t feel like it.